-Notably, while it may be that the LAPIS Latinas believe they enjoy enhanced work-life balance in their public interest sector roles, ultimately this may not be enough to counter the financial challenges posed by such low wages in the public interest sector.
-As the data suggests, these women appear to rely on other, albeit limited, resources to sustain their careers and often endure financial hardships in order to remain in their chosen professional sector.
-Moreover, they fear that this financial strain may ultimately result in a dramatic reduction in the number of Latina attorneys who will consider entering or remaining in public interest positions in the future.
+Notably, while it may be that the LAPIS Latinas believed they enjoy enhanced work-life balance in their public interest sector roles, ultimately this may not be enough to counter the financial challenges posed by such low wages in the public interest sector.
+As the data suggests, these women appeared to rely on other, albeit limited, resources to sustain their careers and often endured financial hardships in order to remain in their chosen professional sector.
+Moreover, they feared that this financial strain may ultimately result in a dramatic reduction in the number of Latina attorneys who will consider entering or remaining in public interest positions in the future.
 Given the nature of the challenges facing the Latinas in the LAPIS Study, their strategies for success are an important part of the story of how these Latinas continue to work and gain professional satisfaction in this sector of the profession.
 The LAPIS study participants, similar to their 2009 HNBA Study counterparts, identified mentors, available primarily through informal avenues, as critical to their success.
 Mentors served as role models, champions, sponsors, and confidants who could advocate for them and provide guidance and support for personal and professional development.
 This is consistent with other research that indicates that lawyers generally identify informal mentors, immediate supervisors, and themselves, as the main sources of assistance in mastering their craft.
-Indeed, After the JD Study researchers have noted that for Hispanic and Black lawyers, formal training programs and informal mentors were the first and second sources, respectively, of their technical knowledge.

-The Latinas also discussed how participation in community-based organizations and bar associations can serve as opportunities to develop skills and gain recognition at the workplace.
+Indeed, After the JD Study researchers have noted that for Hispanic and Black lawyers, formal training programs and informal mentors were the first and second sources, respectively, of their technical knowledge.75 The Latinas also discussed how participation in communitybased organizations and bar associations can serve as opportunities to develop skills and gain recognition at the workplace.
 They also mentioned that strengthening institutions within the community is important because these institutions provide support to Latinas.
 Furthermore, the LAPIS participants noted the importance of leadership within their public interest offices that is truly committed to diversity and providing opportunities for advancement for Latina attorneys.
+In conclusion, as the LAPIS and 2009 HNBA studies reveal, for Latinas in the public interest and private sectors, their ethnicity, See 2009 HNBA Study, supra note 3, at 31.